AI-Protocol-Official/Documentation/guides/fuse-pod-with-dpt/fuse-pod-with-dpt.md

 # How to fuse a Level 5 Pod with a DPT?

-AI Pod, (previously known as a Personality Pod) within the AI Protocol, is an essential ERC-721 Asset.
+AI Pod or Intelligence Pod, (previously known as a Personality Pod) within the AI Protocol, is an essential ERC-721 Asset.
 It plays a crucial role in the formation of a DPT [Learn more]()

 ## Prerequisites
-1. You must own a Level 5 AI Pod.
+1. You must own a Level 5 AI Pod aka Intelligence Pod.
 2. You must own a DPT.
 3. Keep in mind that your pod will be locked.
 4. **If you attempt to fuse the Pod with a DPT that you do not own, you risk losing your Pod.**